SantoshTanna/sample-web-application/README.md

 ```
 mvn clean package
-and build the instruction .
+and build the instruction yes.
 ```

 # Deploy instruction